Improving randomized controlled trial analysis via data-adaptive borrowing: Methodology

-Assumption \ref{assum:exchange_delta} states that the outcome mean function is equal for the RPCT and ECs.
+Assumption \ref{assum:exchange_delta} states that the conditional mean of $Y(0)$ is the same for the trial data and external controls.
 This assumption holds if $X$ captures all the outcome predictors that are correlated with $R$.
-In the FDA draft guidance \citep{FDA2023} for drug development in rare diseases, there are five main concerns regarding the use of ECs: (i) selection bias, (ii) unmeasured confounding, (iii) lack of concurrency, (iv) data quality, and (v) outcome validity.
-Assumption \ref{assum:exchange_delta} does not require the covariate distribution of the ECs to be the same as that of the RPCT.
-This is termed as the selection bias in the FDA draft guidance.
-Under Assumption \ref{assum:exchange_delta}, borrowing ECs to improve ATE estimation is similar to a transportability or covariate shift problem.
+From the guidance in \cite{FDA2023} for drug development in rare diseases, there are five main concerns regarding the use of external controls: (i) selection bias, (ii) unmeasured confounding, (iii) lack of concurrency, (iv) data quality, and (v) outcome validity.
+Assumption \ref{assum:exchange_delta} does not require the covariate distribution of external controls to be the same as that of the trial data, which is termed as the selection bias in the guidance.
+Under Assumption \ref{assum:exchange_delta}, borrowing external controls to improve treatment effect estimation is similar to a transportability or covariate shift problem.
 However, the presence of concerns (ii)–(v) can result in violation of Assumption \ref{assum:exchange_delta}.
-Our paper has two main objectives: 1) Under Assumption \ref{assum:exchange_delta}, we develop a semiparametrically efficient and robust strategy to borrow ECs to improve ATE estimation while correcting for selection bias (Section \ref{subsec:Semiparametric-efficient-estimat}); 2) Considering that Assumption \ref{assum:exchange_delta} can be potentially violated, we incorporate a selective borrowing procedure that will detect the biases and retain only a subset of comparable ECs for estimation (Section \ref{subsec:selective borrowing}).
+Our paper has two main objectives: 1) Under Assumption \ref{assum:exchange_delta}, similarly to the work of \cite{li2021improving}, we develop a semiparametrically efficient and robust strategy to borrow external controls to improve estimation while correcting for selection bias ($\S$\ref{subsec:Semiparametric-efficient-estimat}); 2) Considering that Assumption \ref{assum:exchange_delta} can be potentially violated, we incorporate a selective borrowing procedure that will detect the biases and retain only a subset of comparable external controls for integration ($\S$\ref{subsec:selective borrowing}).